Do you want to see the world, beyond where kosher restaurants exist?

-Before we go further, first I need to take a trick to the dollar store where I pick up things like pill boxes and mini travel toiletry bottles (these are from here).
+Before we go further, first I need to take a trip to the dollar store where I pick up things like pillboxes and mini travel toiletry bottles (these are from here).

 You don’t need to bring entire bottles of condiments.
 Those go in those little toiletry bottles – I filled mine with balsamic vinegar, maple syrup, lemon juice, olive oil, and dishwashing liquid.

 I freeze my yogurts, shredded and sliced cheese, bread and wraps.
 Lots of non-perishables come along with me, including rice cakes, noodle soups, granola, oatmeal packets, and snacks…but my favorite travel dish to bring are these boxes of Near East Couscous.
 Just add hot water and you have a great dish.
 I also make these pancake packets ahead of time for an easy breakfast (I pick up the almond milk at my destination.
 Scroll below for my On-the-Go Pancake Recipe).
 Quinoa and brown rice bowls are another newly available item for the kosher traveler.
 Season accordingly with spices, vinegars, and fresh produce!

 Here’s my menu for my upcoming trip.
 I’ll prepare this all with simply a travel burner and a deep saute/frying pan.
 We’ll pick up fresh produce and other basics at Walmart once we get there.
 The menu is all dairy meals for this trip.